ibm-cloud-docs/BlockStorage/mounting_rhel9.md

    ```
    {: screen}

-   The initial defaults section of the configuration file configures your system so that the names of the multipath devices are of the form /dev/mapper/mpath n, where `mpath n` is the WWID of the device.
+   The initial defaults section of the configuration file configures your system so that the names of the multipath devices are of the form /dev/mapper/mpath n, where `mpath n` is the WWID (World Wide Identifier) of the device.

 4. Save the configuration file and exit the editor.